til2to/todo-list/README.md

 To get a local copy up and running, follow these steps.
-1. Download the zip file or clone with this command `git clone https://github.com/til2to/milestone-books.git`(Make sure you have `Git installed` in your Computer or Install it by following [these steps](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
-2. `Todo List`
+1. install git
+2. Clone the project from the repository, "git clone address"
+3. run "npm i" to install all dependencies and node modules
-3. Open it with the live server
+4. Open it with the live server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>